galaxyyy52/professor_finder/README.md

 **Back end:**

-Python, beautiful soap to retreive professor's information for a given University
+Python, beautiful soap to retreive professor's information for a given University and generate professor docs, each professor's information will be put into one dedicate doc.

 build an index file for professors

-Installation step:
+Installation/run step:

 .....